Meet Sarah Statham of Simply by Arrangement flowers

 Can you sum up your ethos and what inspires you?

-My ethos is to create beautiful designs from the very best flowers.
+The ethos of Simply by Arrangement flowers is to create beautiful designs from the very best flowers.
 For me, the most beautiful flowers are those that have been grown nearby and haven’t suffered from transportation.
 I am also passionate about teaching others how to create beauty with flowers and if that can be done with kindness and humour and warmth then I suppose that is actually my goal.

 Favourite British design icon?